apache/airflow/docs/howto/connection/aws.rst

 Terraform
 """""""""

-In order to quickly configure a new role, you can use the following terraform script, which configures AWS roles along with the assigned policy.
+In order to quickly configure a new role, you can use the following Terraform script, which configures AWS roles along with the assigned policy.
 Before using it, you need correct the variables in the ``locals`` section to suit your environment: